banuri-wick/Learn-Minimal-API/README.md

-# Learn_SimpleAPI
+# Learn_MinimalAPI
-This is to learn .NET6 Simple API
+This is to learn .NET6 Minimal API